 So, what are the differences between project management and work management?
-How can you implement work management in your organization and benefit from it?
+How can you implement work management (and potentially, work management software) in your organization and benefit from it?
 This article will answer these questions and discuss all you need to know about work management.

 In layman’s terms, work management is how we use software and technologies to manage business processes so we can maximize the chance of achieving the process’s objectives.

 Work management differs from project management in scope: project management only deals with projects that are limited by deadlines with clear objectives and requirements to define their successes.